GeoscienceAustralia/dea-knowledge-hub/docs/validation/user-guides.md

-# User guides
+# Learn how to analyse the reports

-Learn how to understand and analyse these Validation Reports.
+The user guides will show you how to interpret the variables, results, and figures in these Validation Reports.

 [Visit the user guides](/guides/setup/validation/)